 Wikborg Rein believes that the key to developing experience and knowledge is to have a working environment where our employees feel safe enough to lower their guard and be open about any challenges they face.
 Diversity, equality and inclusion build culture and unity, and we believe we become stronger when sharing experiences.

-The firm is proud to be Norway’s most international law firm, with employees representing over 20 different nationalities, divided between five offices in Norway and abroad.
+The firm is proud to be Norway’s most international law firm, with employees representing over 20 different nationalities, divided between six offices in Norway and abroad.
 This international presence provides a good balance of language, cultural background, and international experience.

 Wikborg Rein is a workplace where employees can grow over time and through different phases of their life.
 We focus on facilitating opportunities for reduced workloads during the toddler phase or other demanding life situations .